VisionEval/VisionEval.github.io/category/3download.md

 #### RStudio (optional)
 Many users find that <a href="https://www.rstudio.com/products/rstudio/#Desktop" target="_blank">RStudio</a> is a better version of the standard R interface.
 RStudio is particularly recommended if you plan to clone and explore the
-<a target="_blank" href="https://github.com/VisionEval/VisionEval">Visioneval source code from GitHub</a> .
+<a target="_blank" href="https://github.com/VisionEval/VisionEval">Visioneval source code from GitHub</a>.

+#### Mac/Linux users
+VisionEval can be installed from source as well.
+Follow the 'Install from Source' steps on [the wiki](https://github.com/VisionEval/VisionEval/wiki/Getting-Started).

 ## Questions

 Questions about VisionEval installation can be directed to Jeremy.Raw or Daniel.Flynn at dot.gov.

-The installer and this website were built with the VE-Installer, which is <a target="_blank" href="https://github.com/VisionEval/VE-Installer">available on GitHub</a>
+The installers were built with the VE-Installer, which is <a target="_blank" href="https://github.com/VisionEval/VE-Installer">available on GitHub</a>

 <!-- removed between title and excerpt: <span class="entry-date"><time datetime="{{ post.date | date_to_xmlschema }}">{{ post.date | date: "%B %d, %Y" }}</time></span> -->